 The questions I get asked the most given my nutrition background and personal health history…What can I do for hair growth?…How can I stop my hair from falling out?…Why is my hair falling out?
-There is no doubt that hair–for women–is a symbol of fertility and femininity.
+There is no doubt that hair–for women–is a symbol of beauty and femininity.
 If you look at any fashion magazine, I can guarantee you it is “en Vogue” to have long voluminous locks.
 Yes, hair does not make the woman or man by any means, but it is a form of self-identity and when this form of identity suddenly changes (falls out), one can’t help, but ask the question: why?
-This post is meant to provide a solution you may never have heard of and restore your hope.
+This post is meant to provide a solution you may never have heard of–Hair Tissue Mineral Analysis–and restore your hope.
 After all, disease or ill health is merely an imbalance in the body–dis-ease.
 If we fix the imbalance, health is restored.

 The Hair Loss Dilemma

 It is not uncommon for women and men to face some form of hair loss in their life.
 There are even proper medical names and categories for the types of hair loss.
 I myself was diagnosed with Androgenetic Alopecia.
 (It took me quite a while to shake that label).
 However, I will spare you the lengthy list of medical terminology, simply because one can get lost in the labels, which can lead to confusion and the loss of hope.
 And please do not get caught up in the blame game–blaming your “bad genes” for your hair, as this is only an unproven theory.
 We won’t leave science completely behind though because there is one uncommon science (or practice), which provides reasons for why you face a hair loss dilemma.
 This science is called Hair Analysis.